 An instant pot is not required for this recipe, however it does make it easier.
-Without an instant pot, soak your beans for 8-12 in advance and then cook them on the stove top.
-Too cook on the stove top add all ingredients in, and cover them with water by 3 inches.
+Without an instant pot, soak your beans for 8-12 hours in advance and then cook them on the stove top.
+To cook on the stove top add all ingredients in, and cover with water by about 3 inches.
 Bring to a boil, then reduce to a simmer for about an hour but check regularly after 45 minute mark.
 This recipe will yield about a can and a half of beans, I often double it if I need them for multiple recipes.
 I hope you enjoy!

 Active time: 5 minutes

 - 1 tsp garlic powder

 - ½ tsp onion powder

 - ½ tbsp ancho chili powder (any non-spicy chili powder will do)